bootdotdev/blog/content/about.md

 So many students struggle figuring out *what* to learn next.
 It makes no sense to expect you to put together a list of courses on your own.
 We have a [simple, linear computer science program](https://github.com/bootdotdev/curriculum).

-## It's not hard to find coding courses online, but it is hard to find good ones.
+## It's not hard to find coding courses online, but it is hard to find good ones

 If you’re willing to drudge through thousands of Wikipedia pages, scholarly articles, and blog posts, you can learn anything online today.
 We don't have 10 different "Data Structures" courses of varying quality - we have one that we dedicate all our resources to.

-## A mix of guided and unguided learning is essential.
+## A mix of guided and unguided learning is essential

 There's nothing worse than spending a bunch of time learning, only to realize you don’t know how to apply what you learned to real-world problems.

 * We use courses to teach new concepts like algorithms, data structures, and functional programming
 * We mix-in real-world projects so you can use those same concepts to build real applications

-## Boot camps are too fast, universities are too slow.
+## Boot camps are too fast, universities are too slow

 We disagree with the following common claims: